alchemy-fullstack-js-spring-2019/functions/2_tdd-functions.md

 * Update your `evens.js` and `evens.test.js`
-* Create an `allEven` function that takes an array and returns `true` is all numbers are even or `false` if any numbers are odd
+* Create an `allEven` function that takes an array and returns `true` if all numbers are even or `false` if any numbers are odd
 * HINT: use `every`